hlascelles/karina_personal_website/pages/goals.md

   image: airbnb.jpg
   title: Become a superhost
   dates: May 2018 - Sep 2018
-  text: I wondered what does the superhost label mean on AirBnB.
+  text: Ever wondered what the superhost label means on AirBnB?
 At the moment in my life when I was living alone and had flexible work hours, I decided to find out!
 It was a fun journey of meeting people from different walks of life, chatting late into the night over a bottle of wine, surprising my guests with a smell of pancakes in the morning.
 I got the label.

 ---